KnightRobby/kings-stones/README.md

 Technical Information

-+ ~28477200 coins
++ ~28477200 coins (Kingstons current population 23,731 muliplied by the average costs of rent for a one room apt plus utilities 1,200USD)
-+ 8 coins rewarded per block, halving every 4 years
++ 8 coins rewarded per block, halving every 4 years (Current minimum wage is 7.25USD assuming that Kings Stones are worth 1.00USD miners will recieve 8 coins per hour)
 + 60 minutes block times
 + difficulty retargeting using a time-warp resistant implementation of KGW